Simple and Precise Guide on How to Bronze Shoes – Tips and Process

 What Kind of Finishes Are Available?

 Back in the day, parents were pretty much limited to a bronze finish on the shoes.
-These days, you have more options.
-You could have your baby’s shoes plated in traditional bronze, bright bronze, gold, silver, pewter or porcelain.
+These days, you have more options about How to Bronze Shoes.
+You could have your baby’s shoes plated in traditional bronze, bright bronze, gold, silver, pewter, or porcelain.
 Companies then finish the shoes off with a coating of protective lacquer.

 How Much Does it Cost to Bronze Baby Shoes?

 If you would like to bronze the shoes at home, you can purchase a kit ranging from $80 to $400.
 However, if you’d rather leave it to the professionals, prices can vary significantly, depending on what type of finish you want and if you want the shoes joined to a picture frame.
-You’ll probably have to pay for shipping as well, so factor that expenses into the total.
+You’ll probably have to pay for shipping as well, so factor How to Bronze Shoes that expense into the total.